 Target shooting has taught me all about overcoming adversity, even when the adversity is somewhat self-inflicted.
 Leading up to the 2014 Commonwealth Games, I was expecting my first child, who arrived only 15 days before I left for the games!
 It may not have been the best executed plan I have ever had, however, I have learned that sometimes plans aren’t meant to be perfect, and although we may not be in control of the situation, we are in control of how we respond.
 I continued competing at a high level, and achieved some of my greatest success after the arrival of children.
 My kids push me to be someone better every day, and like my father taught me, I want to teach my kids there is no limit for what they can achieve.

 2015 will forever be one of my favourite years, I placed 6th at the World Cup in South Korea, making it the first time a Canadian had been in a world cup pistol finals in over 20 years.
 I followed up that performance by taking double gold at the 2015 Pan American Games in Toronto, where I got to hear the Canadian National anthem on home soil, with spectators singing along with me.

 Double gold at the Pan American Games would be the pinacle of the season, as it brought with it a qualification to the Olympic Games in Rio de Janeiro in 2016.

 Did you know?

 Lynda's most nerve wracking experience on the range was watching her sister compete at the 2012 London Olympics.
-Her most nerve wracking and exhilarating experience otherwise is watching her kids learn to skate.
+Her most nerve wracking and exhilarating experience otherwise is watching her kids becoming independent.

 Lynda's coach Lisa, has her own website www.lisaborgerson.com